 In recent years, support for open access and open copyright licenses has grown among the research community.
 And new open access initiatives like Plan S have brought the value of applying open copyright licenses to research outputs to the forefront.
 As a result, many publishing organizations are launching open access journals under open copyright licenses or transitioning existing titles to open access and open copyright models.

-We caught up with Timothy Vollmer, Senior Manager for Public Policy at Creative Commons, to learn more about the different open copyright licenses Creative Commons offers and the benefits of open copyright in academic publishing.
+We caught up with Timothy Vollmer, former Senior Manager for Public Policy at Creative Commons, to learn more about the different open copyright licenses Creative Commons offers and the benefits of open copyright in academic publishing.

 Since it was launched in 2002, Creative Commons has been developing various open copyright licenses to give copyright holders the ability to expand access to their works and foster intellectual and cultural growth around the globe.
 Creative Commons now offers six different licenses with varying levels of openness, as explained by Vollmer.
 “They range from very liberal or open licenses to more restrictive ones,” said Vollmer.
 “When you put out a scientific journal article under a CC BY license it means that anyone can share it, anyone can translate it, and anyone can reuse it as long as they credit the author.
 So CC BY is just about attribution.
 Then it goes all the way down to the most restrictive open license, which is the CC Attribution-NonCommercial-NoDerivs license.
 With that license, the author retains the copyright and others can only use the work non-commercially and only in a way where they aren’t changing any aspect of it.
 They have to essentially keep it intact, that’s the no derivatives clause.
 So there’s really a spectrum across the six licenses.”